versilov/matrex/README.md

 `open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg`
 to restore /usr/include and /usr/lib.

+On MacOS 10.15 this error can be solved with

+`export CPATH=/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/include/`

 ### Ubuntu

 You need to install scientific libraries for this package to compile: